hnOsmium0001/imgui-command-palette/README.md

 + [ ] Support for std::string_view
 + [ ] Support for function pointers instead of std::function
 + [ ] Visualization of previously entered options (example: Sublime Merge)
-+ [ ] Highlighting of matched characters using unerline
++ [ ] Highlighting of matched characters using underline
 + [ ] Command history
 + [x] Reducing the minimum required C++ version

 ## Usage
 Simply drop all .h and .cpp files in the project root folder to your buildsystem.
-Minimum of C++17 is required.
+Minimum of C++11 is required.
 No external dependencies except Dear ImGui are required.

 See the examples for how to use the APIs.